-Teaching is "literally" in my blood.
+Teaching is “literally” in my blood.
 My father was a physics and math professor at Virginia State College and at New York Institute of Technology.
 My mother taught (Special Education) in the New York City public school system for over 35 years.
-Both of my parents graduated with masters degrees from New York University.
-My maternal grandmother taught the three Rs (reading, writing and arithmetic) in a one-room schoolhouse.
+Both of my parents have graduate degrees from New York University.

 My teaching début began early in life while instructing my sister, who was diagnosed with a hearing impairment at an early age.
 As we both grew up together, I would work tirelessly with my sister; as it gave me my first real teaching experiences.
 During those years, and with the help of my mother, I explored different strategies geared toward the hearing impaired student.
 After accompanying my sister to many of her speech therapy and speech reading sessions, I got the chance to observe good techniques that I would later use on individuals who had no apparent impairments.
 My sister’s exceptional needs helped me to become a better teacher.